-- The Butterflyway Project was selected as a national finalist for the Canadian Museum of Nature’s 2020 Nature Inspiration Awards.
+- The Butterflyway Project won a 2020 Nature Inspiration Award from the Canadian Museum of Nature.

 Butterflyway Rangers planted more pollinator patches.
 They hosted physically distanced garden tours and online meetings.
 They promoted their important work on traditional and social media.
 They brought scores of new people into the movement.
 And they celebrated five new Butterflyways (in Calgary, Winnipeg, Collingwood, Halton Hills and Ottawa) and the first Butterflyway recognized by Google Maps (Butterflyway Lane in North Vancouver).

 The Butterflyway community continues to grow from strength to strength.
 These groups protect pollinators.
 They also build human connections where they live and educate others.

 Visit Butterflyways where you live.
 Find them here:

 This map includes Butterflyway Rangers and Butterflyway Schools in 2020.
 Check for Rangers and schools in your community.